-A Maintenance Pending Suit (MPS) is interim financial support from your ex-partner that you can apply for, to help you manage while your divorce proceedings are going through.
-Under section 22 of the Matrimonial Causes Act 1973, the court can order one spouse to make regular payments to the other during the time between the date that a petition for divorce was made and the date that the decree absolute is pronounced.
+Maintenance Pending Suit (MPS) is interim financial support from your ex-spouse which can be applied for to help you with the household bills whilst your divorce proceedings are going through.
+Under section 22 of the Matrimonial Causes Act 1973, the Court can order one spouse to make regular payments to the other during the time between the date that a Petition for Divorce was made and the date that the Decree Absolute is pronounced.

-It isn’t a final settlement; its purpose is to meet the applicant’s immediate needs.
-As such, it can be whatever the court thinks is reasonable and fair, roughly balancing the needs of one party with the income of the other.
-As the judge in the case of Moore v Moore EWCA Civ, Coleridge J, said:
+It isn’t a final settlement, its purpose is to meet the applicant’s immediate needs.
+As such, it can be whatever the Court thinks is reasonable and fair, roughly balancing the needs of one party with the income of the other.
+In the case of Moore v Moore EWCA Civ, His honour Judge Coleridge, said:

-Before making an order, the judge will consider the standard of living enjoyed during the marriage (while recognising that it may not be possible to replicate this).
-He will examine the submitted budget critically for any exaggeration.
-He will consider any brief disclosure and clear evidence by the respondent (the payer) that sets out why he cannot pay the order that is being sought, but will make ‘robust assumptions’ (Nicholas Mostyn QC in TL v ML and Others EWHC 2860 (Fam)) about his ability to pay and err on the side of the applicant, where there are significant gaps in financial evidence.
+Before making an Order, the Judge will consider the standard of living enjoyed during the marriage (while recognising that it may not be possible to replicate this).
+They will examine the submitted budget critically for any exaggeration and will consider any brief disclosure and clear evidence by the Respondent (the payer) that sets out why he or she cannot pay the Order that is being sought, but will make ‘robust assumptions’

-If you have any questions about MPS, or need legal advice about your finances in regard to your divorce, contact Andrew Isaacs today.
+If you have any questions about MPS, or need legal advice about your finances in regard to your Divorce, contact our team of dedicated Family Lawyers at Andrew Isaacs Law today.